Skip to main content

 For additional information and resources related to this topic, please visit the links listed below.

-Speak to an Attorney to Better Understand Marital Property Laws in Arizona
+Talk to an Attorney About Marital Property Laws in Arizona

-While property rights may not be on your mind when you're planning to get married, it's important to be aware of how they'll be affected after you've tied the knot.
-If you'd like to learn more about Arizona marital property laws, it's best to speak to a local family law attorney who can explain how the laws apply to your unique circumstances.
+Property rights may not be on your mind when you're planning to get married.
+But it's important to know how Arizona laws may impact your rights after marriage.
+To learn more about Arizona marital property laws, speak to a local family law attorney about the laws in your particular circumstances.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help